KhronosGroup/ANARI-SDK/cts/CTS_Design_Document.md

 #### Define test scene format

 Internally, use a dictionary for all the parameter settings.
 This could be achieved e.g. via JSON.
 To generate scenes, some parameters need to be specified, others should be consistent for all scenes for structural testing.
 Some parameters which should not change could entail: camera position, frame resolution, light settings (e.g. uniform white HDR) and used material.
 The test scene are generated from code without needing to load external files.
 The bounds properties and maximum Euclidean distance need to be generated as well to create a ground truth to test against.
 The test scenes should be generated with defined parameter permutations e.g. a triangle should be rendered using a triangle soup and using an index buffer.
 All ANARI geometries should be tested.
 For triangles and quads simple composite geometries are tested as well (Plane, Cube).
 The test scenes should include a list of ANARI features which are necessary to run the test.
 This can be used to check if required features are implemented on the ANARI device and automatically skip these tests if necessary.
 Additionally, the test scenes should be able to cover edge cases.
+The ANARI SDK already implements a scene framework in [libs/anari_test_scenes](../libs/anari_test_scenes/).
+This could be extended to allow the generation of scenes.
 #### Python API

 The Python API is used by the user to invoke the rendering.
 The function could look similar to this: